m-skolnick/cli_readme_builder/README.md

 ### How it Works

-This package generates a single file which contains --help output from every command in the application.
+This package generates a single file which contains `--help` output from every command in the application.

 This builder works as follows:
 1. Find the binary executable file in your package
 1. Run the executable with the `--help` flag
 1. Capture the output and parse it
-1. For each command in the help output, capture the `--help` output of that command and it's sub-commands
+1. For each top-level command, capture the `--help` output of that command and its sub-commands
 1. Generate a file with the information gathered above

 ## Usage
-Include the version of your package in our source code.

-1. Add `cli_readme_builder` to `pubspec.yaml`.
-Also make sure there is a `version` field.
+1. Add `cli_readme_builder` and `build_runner` to `pubspec.yaml`

     ```yaml
-    name: my_pkg
+    name: example_cli
-    version: 1.2.3
     dev_dependencies:
       build_runner: ^1.0.0
       cli_readme_builder: ^1.0.0
     ```

-2. Run a build.
+1. Run a build

     ```console
     > dart pub run build_runner build
     ```

-    `README.g.md` will be generated with content:
+1. `README.g.md` will be generated with content:
 ># example_cli
 >
 >Example CLI app